sadduca/Ecommerce-Sales-Analytics-in-Brazil/README.md

 # 📊 End-to-End Business Intelligence Project | Brazil E-commerce Analytics

 End-to-end data analytics project based on a Brazilian e-commerce dataset.
-Data modeling and transformation were performed in SQL Server, and interactive business intelligence dashboards were developed in Power BI.
+Data transformation were performed in SQL Server, and interactive business intelligence dashboards were developed in Power BI.

+Transformed a normalized relational dataset into an analytical fact table optimized for Power BI reporting.

 ---